PG) The Wolverine

 2 stars out of 4.

 I was a big fan of X-Men Origins Wolverine, as I felt it was interesting, entertaining, and kept the same dramatic tone as the original X-Men franchise.
-However, the new Wolverine film is disappointing, lazy, and overly dramatic, with too many shaky cam action sequences.
+However, the new Wolverine film really disappointed me.

 Hugh Jackman is still the best part of these films, as he really becomes Wolverine.
 He has great dialogue, cool claws, and is the most entertaining part of this film.
 The supporting cast is also solid, and I think that japanese actor Rila Fukushima, is the breakout actress of the film.